If you have been told that you have Alzheimer’s disease, vascular dementia or another dementia then this section is for you.

 If you have been diagnosed with dementia, finding this out can come as a shock, even if you have felt that something was not quite right.
 You may have lots of questions about what this means, what happens next with your family, how this could impact on your work and your social life, and who can help you.

 It is important to know that you are not alone.
-You may be able to get help, support and information from:
+You may be able to get help, support and further information from:

 - Alzheimer and dementia associations in your country and from other voluntary groups